Filipino Chicken Adobo

 Sometimes I wonder if I married my husband for the chicken adobo.
 I mean, yes, he's a wonderful man and I love him... but marrying him also promised a life full of chicken adobo.

 His mom's side of the family is Filipino — all of them amazing cooks.
-We rarely have a family gathering without adobo on the table, along with probably four other proteins and at least two rice-cookers full of rice.
+We are a very close family and we rarely have a gathering without adobo on the table, along with probably four other proteins and at least two rice-cookers full of rice.
 Sometimes lumpia, if we're lucky.

 What is chicken adobo?